 I am originally from Venezuela, where I worked for 15 years, teaching Mathematics at different levels of Secondary School.
 My initial interest in educational technology coincided with my move to teaching Mathematics at the University Simón Bolívar.
-Here, alongside teaching a bridge course and undergraduate students, I was part of the bridge course development team.
-This interest in educational technology became the theme of my master thesis: designing a website with cognitive tools to support disadvantaged students in their mathematical learning, as a part of the bridge course.
+Here, alongside teaching a bridging course and undergraduates, I was part of the bridging course development team.
+This interest in educational technology became the theme of my master thesis: designing a website with cognitive tools to support disadvantaged students in their mathematical learning, as a part of the bridging course.

 My supervisory team at Bath Spa University is: Director of Studies, Prof. Grainee Canole, chair of the Institute for Education at the university and Professor of Learning Innovation (her blog), and my internal supervisor, Dr. Darren Garside, a Senior Lecturer in the Institute for Education at Bath Spa University (his blog).